-Mika Kobayashi on stage, surrounded by KAMUI performers Hiromi Matsumura, Yu Sato & Tetsuro Shimaguchi, at Japan Expo 2024 Mika Kobayashi on stage with KAMUI performers, at Japan Expo 2024.
+Mika Kobayashi on stage with KAMUI performers, at Japan Expo 2024.
 Pictures by Ryunako.

 Mika Kobayashi is the voice behind emblematic songs from many of Hiroyuki Sawano original soundtracks (Attack on Titan, Kill la Kill, Blue Exorcist...).
 She is also famous for singing with KAMUI, a group of Samurai Artists performing sword fights to the rhythm of her enchanting voice.